Accept/Decline Aid

 Once the student is enrolled in classes, they will be able to access Handshake, BGSU’s online job and internship database.
 To find a Work Study job, search through job postings and contact listed employers for the application process.

-The amount offered on the student's financial aid package, is the maximum amount the parent is able to borrow.
+Parents of dependent undergraduate students may borrow a Federal Direct Parent PLUS Loan to help cover the gap after the student's aid has been applied to the bill.
+The maximum amount the parent is able to borrow will be determined by SFA but can not exceed the student's COA for the year.
 Parents are encouraged to only borrow what is needed to cover their student's bill.
 If a parent would like to borrow a Parent PLUS Loan, they are required to apply for the loan using the steps below.
-The loan amount can be decreased in the application.
+Once approved, the loan amount can be adjusted by contacting SFA office.

-- Once credit approved, the parent will need to complete a Master Promissory Note (MPN).
+3. Once credit approved, the parent will need to complete a PLUS Master Promissory Note (MPN).

-- BGSU will then accept the Parent PLUS Loan and disburse to the Student's bill when appropriate.
+4. BGSU will then add the Parent PLUS Loan as accepted to the student's financial aid award summary and disburse the funds to the student's bill when appropriate.

-If the parent's credit is denied, the parent has several options: add an endorser, pursue a credit override, do not pursue a PLUS loan.
+If the parent's credit is denied, the parent has several options: add an endorser, pursue a credit override, or do not pursue a PLUS loan.
 If the parent chooses to pursue the PLUS Loan by either adding an Endorser or pursuing a credit override, SFA will add the PLUS Loan to the student’s financial aid package.
-If the parent chooses not to pursue the Parent PLUS Loan or undecided, SFA will automatically offer an additional Unsubsidized Student Loan to the student.
-The additional Unsubsidized Student Loan will be offered on the student’s award and will require the student’s decision before it can be processed.
+If the parent chooses not to pursue the Parent PLUS Loan or undecided, SFA will automatically offer an additional Federal Direct Unsubsidized Student Loan to the student.
+The additional Federal Direct Unsubsidized Student Loan will be offered on the student’s award and will require the student to accept or decline the loan in their MyBGSU decision before it can be processed.

-Please note, loan amounts listed in the student's account is a maximum.
 Students are encouraged to only borrow what is needed to cover their bill.
-All loan amounts can be determined in the application.

-- Once SFA has received a certification request from the lender, the student will be required to complete an Private Loan Questionnaire found on their To Do List in their MyBGSU > Student Center.
+• Once SFA has received a certification request from the lender, the student will be required to complete an Private Loan Questionnaire found on their To Do List in their MyBGSU > Student Center > Action Items > To-Do list.

-SFA will notify the student via email that the link to access the questionnaire is available on their To Do List.
+SFA will notify the student via the questionnaire is available on their To Do List.
 After the questionnaire is completed, certification will be sent to the lender and the private loan will be viewable on the student’s financial aid found in their MyBGSU.

 *Note that the private loan application processing time typically takes at least 4 weeks.
 Apply as early as you can, so that funds arrive in time for the bill due date.
 The credit check on each Private loan is only valid for 30 to 180 days depending on which lender you choose.
 Please check with you lender and submit your application appropriately.